RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 <div id="subsec-regarding-implementation-details"> </div>

+#### Regarding implementation details:
-**Regarding implementation details:** One disturbing result they got was on one experiment they conducted on the performance of a given algorithm across different code base.
+One disturbing result they got was on one experiment they conducted on the performance of a given algorithm across different code base.
 Their goal was “to draw attention to the variance due to implementation details across algorithms”.
 As an example they compared 3 high quality implementations of TRPO: OpenAI Baselines<d-cite key="Plappert2017"></d-cite> , OpenAI rllab<d-cite key="Duan2016"></d-cite>  and the original TRPO<d-cite key="Schulman2015a"></d-cite> codebase.

-The way I see it, those are all codebase linked to publish paper so they were all implemented by experts and they must have been extensively peer reviewed.
-So I would assume that given the same setting (same hyperparameters, same environment) they would all have similar performances.
-As you can see, that assumption was wrong.
+The way I see it, those are all codebase linked to publish papers so they were all implemented by experts and must have been extensively peer reviewed.
+So I would assume that given the same settings (same hyperparameters, same environment) they would all have similar performances.
+As you can see, that assumption is wrong.

 <figure id="trpo-codebase-comparison-henderson-2018" class="l-body-outset">